tidalcycles/tidal-doc/docs/getting-started/macos_install.md

 ## Automatic installation (script)

-An install script can be used to automate installation for all components and dependencies needed by the TidalCycles system.
-This method is recommended if you are new to Tidal and don't already have other components like SuperCollider and SuperDirt.
-If you have some components already or if you are well versed in managing command line installations, then use the manual installation steps below.
+This install script can be used to automate installation for all components and dependencies needed by the TidalCycles system.
+This method is recommended if you are new to Tidal and don't already have SuperCollider and SuperDirt.
+If you have these or if you are well versed in managing command line installations, then use the manual installation steps below.

-**Note**: This script was recently refactored.
-It now supports Pulsar as the text editor and no longer supports linux installation.
 Please view the GitHub [README](https://github.com/tidalcycles/tidal-bootstrap) for details and information about supported OS versions.

 ---
 ### Install steps
 1. Pre-requisite: Apple Xcode command line tools

 If this is installed, you can skip this step.
-If you are unsure, running the command will exit if already installed.
+If you are unsure, running the command below will exit if already installed.
 Xcode tools are required by the Haskell install.
 Installation will generate multiple dialog windows, including a license agreement from Apple, which you will need to accept.
-It can take 20 - 40 mins to complete.
+It can take 20 - 30+ mins to complete.

 ```bash
 /usr/bin/xcode-select --install
 ```

 2. tidal-bootstrap

-This includes all of the following components.
-The script checks to see what is installed and only installs what is missing. (*Tip:* this means that tidal-bootstrap can be run again.)
-The Haskell install is the longest and most complex - you will see many messages about the various install steps: Haskell, ghcup, cabal, etc. This step can take 30+ mins.
+This installs the following components.
+The script checks to see what is installed and only installs what is missing. (*Tip:* tidal-bootstrap can be run again.)
+The Haskell install is the longest and most complex - you will see many messages about Haskell, ghcup, cabal, etc. This can take 20 - 30 mins.

-- Xcode command line tools (with git)
 - [Haskell](https://www.haskell.org/) Language ([Ghcup](https://www.haskell.org/ghcup/))
 - [cabal](https://www.haskell.org/cabal/): package system for Haskell and Tidalcycles
 - The Tidal Pattern engine (Tidal Cycles itself), with the important BootTidal.hs file